DMan1629/InstaEat/README.md

 # InstaEat
 #### Instant food consumption and custom foods!

-InstaEat immediately consumes the food item when right clicking.
-All the vailla Minecraft special effects - status effects, advancement progression, planting - have not changed.
+InstaEat immediately consumes the food item when right-clicking.
+All the vanilla Minecraft special effects - status effects, advancement progression, planting - have not changed.

 Food cannot be eaten when the both the hunger and saturation bars are full(#).

-The foods are consumed upon right clicking, so holding the right button will not not consume multiples.
-To consume few times in a row, one must reclick.
+The foods are consumed upon right-clicking, so holding the right button will not consume multiples.
+To consume a few times in a row, one must reclick.

 InstaEat also allows the creation of "new" food items using the Custom Foods system.
 ***
 ## **Custom Foods:**
 Custom Foods are food items with new consumption values.
-This allows creation of "new" foods, even foods with [Custom Effects](#custom-food-effects).
+This allows the creation of "new" foods, even foods with [Custom Effects](#custom-food-effects).

 #### Setting Custom Food:
 1. Make sure you are doing this while logged into the game and not through the console.